ram858/perpx-avantis/avantis-service/SETUP_NOTES.md

 **You will need to adjust these method calls based on the actual Avantis SDK API.**

 ### Symbol Registry
-The symbol registry in `symbols/symbol_registry.py` contains placeholder pair indices (0-15).
+The symbol registry in `symbols/symbol_registry.py` contains pair indices (0-15) that should be configured based on your Avantis deployment.

 **You need to:**
 1. Fetch actual pair indices from Avantis API or documentation